mosesb1/blackjack/README.md

 If you do not have enough chips to double your current bet, it will bet the rest of your chips instead.

 ### Surrender
 If you feel that your opening hand is too risky to hit/stand, you may surrender the turn.
 This will return half of your bet and end the turn.
 Similar to double, you may only surrender *before* you choose to hit.
 Doubling your bet will also prevent you from surrendering the hand.
+You may not surrender on bets lower than 50 chips.

 ## The dealer's turn
 Once you stand, the dealer will use the following logic to hit/stand: